kwd-it/contextualwp/README.md

-# ContextWP
+# ContextualWP

-ContextWP is a WordPress plugin that exposes structured post and ACF field data via a REST API, following the Model Context Protocol (MCP).
+ContextualWP is a WordPress plugin that exposes structured post and ACF field data via a REST API, following the Model Context Protocol (MCP).
 It enables AI models to retrieve contextual content and generate new content using AI providers like OpenAI and Claude.

 ## Endpoints

-### `/wp-json/contextwp/v1/generate_context`
+### `/wp-json/contextualwp/v1/generate_context`
 - **Method:** POST
 - **Description:** Generate AI-powered content using a WordPress post/page as context.
 - **Parameters:**